Mohammad-Khazaee/laravel-translation/README.md

 # laravel translation
 ## Introduction
-this project is a translation webiste which use some feature in the blow \
+this project is a translation webiste bult by mohammad khazaee \
+which use some feature in the blow

 - laravel localizaion
 - laravel jetstream